-"I waited until I caught of a glimpse of a change for the fastest lap.
+"I waited until I caught a glimpse of a chance for the fastest lap.
 At the start, I was struggling a bit but the track situation was also not the best for me.
 Then I knew that it was time to push and managed to take 3rd place.
 It was an exciting end and not just for me.
 The car was competitive both in the dry and in the wet.
-The most difficult part was to manage the tires but I did it.
+The most difficult part was to manage the tyres but I did it.
 I did a lap of mine and was exceptional.
 I risked a lot but it was the only possible choice.
 The team and I got it right.
 I gave everything that I could.
 The car and I pushed 100%.
 Maybe I should congratulate myself.
 Even the strategy was good: I waited until the end of quali to do my lap.
-Now I would just have to keep my place in the grid.
+Now I would just have to keep my place on the grid.
 The pit stops will be fundamental because it is difficult to overtake here.
 I am surprised that Ferrari was so far behind.
-I would rather prefer to start with the soft tires on the front row rather than the hard from the second one.
+I'd rather start with the soft tyres on the front row rather than with the hards from the second one.
 Montoya?
-You journalists are quick to create phenomenon… In Brazil, he did very good things and should have won.
-However today I was the fastest out of the two: it can happen...".
+You journalists are quick to create a phenomenon… In Brazil, he did very good things and should have won.
+However, today I was the fastest out of the two: it can happen...".

 "Yes, but it is difficult, we cannot make miracles all the time.
-We can hope for a good result tomorrow there are bad weather conditions".
+We can hope for a good result tomorrow if there are bad weather conditions".

 "The mechanics more or less warned us that we would have had some problems but not like this.
 It will be like this for a few more races at least.
 It is not an easy situation.
 Frankly, I am disheartened”.

 On Sunday, April 15, 2001, the sun is shining at Imola.
 The stands are packed.
 The fans are ready to support Ferrari, Schumacher and Barrichello, who are called to fight against McLaren and Williams.
 At lights out, Coulthard bogs down at the start.
 Ralf Schumacher instead has the momentum and the best line to take the lead within a couple of metres.
 Hakkinen has also a sluggish getaway and is overtaken by the Williams driver and by Trulli’s Jordan.
 Can Ralf stay ahead and give Williams their first win in 4 years?
 Rubens Barrichello also had a shocking start.
 By the end of the first lap, he drops to 8th.
 The order is: Ralf Schumacher, followed by Coulthard, Trulli, Hakkinen, Michael Schumacher and Montoya.
 The race leader has an extraordinary race pace and Coulthard does not have any answer to it.
-It does not take long to realize that it is not Michael Schumacher’s day.
-A home victory seems improbable.
-By the end of the third lap, the Ferrari driver goes off track at the exit of Variante Bassa, due to a gear shifting glitch.
-Montoya, Panis and Barrichello profit from it, relegating Michael to 8th position.
+It does not take long to realise that Michael Schumacher is having a bad day in the office.
+A home victory seems impossible.
+By the end of the third lap, the Ferrari driver goes off track at the exit of Variante Bassa due to a gear shifting glitch.
+Montoya, Panis and Barrichello take advantage of it to relegate Michael to 8th position.
 The first retirement of the race is Fernando Alonso.
 During the 5th lap, he loses control of his Minardi and crashes against the barriers.
-A bit later, on lap 6, Jos Verstappen is forced to retire for an exhaust issue.
+A lap later, Jos Verstappen is forced to retire for an exhaust issue.
 While this is going on, Michael Schumacher overtakes Panis for 7th at Rivazza and catches up to the back of his teammate for 6th.
-In the meantime, Ralf Schumacher, up front, is continuing to push on the accelerator and is setting the timing sheets alight with a series of blistering 1’26 laps.
+In the meantime, Ralf Schumacher is continuing to push on the accelerator and is setting the timing sheets alight with a series of blistering 1’26 laps.
 On lap 17, it is Kimi Raikkonen’s turn to retire after hitting the wall due to a mechanical failure.

 The Scotsman is able to retain 2nd position after exiting the pit lane, thanks to the large margin that he previously had over his rivals.
 Behind the McLaren, Montoya is hassling Trulli.
 Tamburello is not in a place to overtake but the Colombian muscles his way through Trulli with a great pass for 6th.
 The pit-stop phase continues.
 Leader Ralf Schumacher and Mika Hakkinen pit next from 1st and 4th position respectively.
 The Williams and McLaren pit-stops are nice and clean.
 Ralf hangs on to the lead whilst Hakkinen is fighting Trulli and Barrichello for 3rd.
-In the meantime, due to engine related failures, Mazzacane (Prost) and Jacques Villeneuve (BAR)’s races are over.
-The Canadian, after four races is still stuck at zero points and must postpone the chance to score the first points of the season.
-With this chaos happening on lap 33, Barrichello decides to delay the only pitstop by three laps, a choice that pays off on lap 36.
-The only Ferrari left in this race retains 3rd place, ahead of Hakkinen.
-The track action has died down at this stage, apart from Irvine’s and Fisichella’s retirement due to engine failures.
+In the meantime, Mazzacane and Villeneuve’s races are over due to engine related failures.
+The Canadian is still stuck at zero points after four races and has to postpone the chance to score his first points of the season.
+Barrichello decides to delay his only pitstop by three laps.
+It is a choice that pays off on lap 36.
+The only Ferrari left in this race is ahead of Hakkinen in 3rd.
+The track action has died down at this stage, apart from Irvine’s and Fisichella’s retirements.
 Ralf Schumacher and Coulthard are divided by 10 seconds.
 It seems improbable that the McLaren driver could challenge the leader.
-The second round of pit stops does not bring any major changes, if not for Juan Pablo Montoya.
+The second round of pit stops does not bring any major changes, apart from Juan Pablo Montoya.
 On lap 47, he is the witness of a disastrous pit stop.
 Everything that can go wrong goes wrong: from brakes overheating, when refuelling due to a problematic nozzle, to the engine shutting down.
 Trulli takes advantage of it to gain 5th place.
 On lap 48, Montoya tours into the Williams garage to retire.
 The FW23 has a fatal clutch problem.
 Marques is the latest driver to retire on lap 52, due to an engine failure.
 Ralf is going to make his parents happy.

 "What did Michael say to me at the end of the race?
 About time.
 Frank Williams and Patrick Head’s compliments?
 They are used to win; the congratulations were not wasted".

 "It was nice.
-He told: do you see that, when I hit you, you woke up?
-And then Coulthard: so many pats on the back, it seemed like the winner him instead.
+He said: do you see that, when I hit you, you woke up?
+And then Coulthard: so many pats on the back, it seemed like the winner was him instead.
 A fair rival, he demonstrated it at the start by leaving me room and allowing me to pass".

-Ralf is impermeable, even regarding future objectives:
+Ralf is impermeable, even regarding his future objectives:

 There is still some room left for emotions:

 "I have to say one thing: I did not win; I dominated the race from start to finish and that makes me feel a bit big.
-Who know how my parents will react to it: it is not just Michael anymore".
+Who knows how my parents will react to it: it is not just Michael anymore".